Creating a Plasma Theme Quickstart

 for less colorization, and closer to127

 Do not use more advanced SVG features since they will not be rendered properly.
-If you want to add blur or something similar, consider pre-rendering to PNG, and then import the PNG into the final SVG file.
+If you want to add blur or something similar, consider pre-rendering to PNG, and then importing the PNG into the final SVG file.

 Perform this quick sanity check for background SVGs to help troubleshoot annoying lines and gaps between elements: